-The following table provides the names of each of the Corporation's executive officers, its place of residence and his or her position in the Corporation as at February 28, 2014.
+The following table provides the names of each of the Corporation's executive officers, its place of residence and his or her position in the Corporation as at February 27, 2015.

-Name and place of residence Position in the Corporation Pierre Karl Péladeau Outremont, Québec, Canada Chairman of the Board Pierre Dion Saint-Bruno, Québec, Canada President and Chief Executive Officer Denis Rozon Montréal, Québec, Canada Vice-President and Chief Financial Officer Daniel Boudreau Saint-Constant, Québec, Canada Vice-President, TVA Productions, Operations and technologies Serge Fortin Blainville, Québec, Canada Vice-President, TVA News - TVA Sports - QMI Agency Richard Gauthier Blainville, Québec, Canada Vice-President, Human Resources France Lauzière Ville Mont-Royal, Québec, Canada Vice-President, Programming Edith Perreault Candiac, Québec, Canada Vice-President, Sales and Marketing Claudine Tremblay Montréal, Québec, Canada Vice-President and Secretary Maxime Bédard Saint-Lambert, Québec, Canada Assistant Vice-President, Legal Affairs Dominique Fortin Boucherville, Québec, Canada Assistant Secretary
+Name and place of residence Position in the Corporation Sylvie Lalande Lachute, Québec, Canada Chair of the Board Julie Tremblay Westmount, Québec, Canada President and Chief Executive Officer Denis Rozon Lac Brome, Québec, Canada Vice-President and Chief Financial Officer Daniel Boudreau Saint-Constant, Québec, Canada Vice-President, TVA Productions, Operations and technologies Serge Fortin Blainville, Québec, Canada Vice-President, TVA News - TVA Sports - QMI Agency Richard Gauthier Blainville, Québec, Canada Vice-President, Human Resources France Lauzière Ville Mont-Royal, Québec, Canada Vice-President, Programming Donald Lizotte Kirkland, Québec, Canada Vice-President, Sales and Marketing Véronique Mercier Boucherville, Québec, Canada Vice-President, Communications Marc M. Tremblay Westmount, Québec, Canada Corporate Secretary

-^{}The position of Chairman of the Board is a part-time occupation.
+^{}The position of Chair of the Board is a part-time occupation.

-Each of the executive officers has carried on the above-mentioned principal occupation or held other positions with Quebecor or its affiliates in the past five years with the exception of Dominique Fortin who was, from June 2012 to February 2013, Senior Legal Counsel at Standard Life of Canada and, from October 2009 to April 2012, Director, Legal Affairs and Assistant Secretary at Transat A.T.
-Inc. and, prior to that date, was practicing business law in private practice.
+Each of the executive officers has carried on the above-mentioned principal occupation or held other positions with Quebecor or its affiliates in the past five years with the exception of Véronique Mercier who was, from June 2009 to March 2011, Vice-President, Communications at Caisse de dépôt et placement du Québec.

-The Corporation's directors and executive officers do not own as a group, directly or indirectly, any voting shares of the Corporation or any of its subsidiaries, except for the following:
+At February 27, 2015, the Corporation's directors and executive officers own as a group, directly or indirectly, no voting share of the Corporation.